Jun 2, 2026

 Runtime detection becomes the only remaining opportunity to stop the attack.

-Modern Kubernetes Workload Protection solutions continuously monitor workloads during runtime.
+Modern Kubernetes Runtime Security Monitoring solutions continuously monitor workloads during runtime.

 They look for behaviors rather than signatures.